18F/handbook/docs/05-engineering/accessibility.md

 ## How we do this

+- We look to build with tools that have been evaluated against WCAG 2.0 AA and above.
 - We use base themes which implement ADA and WCAG guidelines.
 - We implement good SEO structures (which mimic good ADA structures).
 - We implement responsive design strategies that that can present complex data in hierarchical structures, capable of being navigated by audio cues.